VIDGuide/blog.misaunders/_drafts/migrating-6-5tb-of-filestream-data-to-s3-a-journey-concluded.md

 categories:
 - AWS
 date: 2019-07-04 01:00:00 +1100
-title: Migrating 6.5TB of FileStream Data to S3 - A journey concluded
+title: Migrating 6.5TB of FileStream Data to AWS S3 - A Journey Concluded

 ---
 So, this week concludes our migration to S3 for this component of our system, and it's been a rather epic journey.
 As a sigh of relief, I made a [post on reddit](https://www.reddit.com/r/aws/comments/c7rygt/finally_finished_a_65tb_database_s3_i_can_sleep/), and was overwhelmed with the response.
 Over 100 upvotes and 65+ comments, was rather unexpected.